arti-max/ModernClassic/README.md

 ## ✨ Features

-- **Procedural World Generation:** Infinite, voxel-based terrain generated on the fly.
-- **Dynamic Chunk System:** Efficiently loads and unloads parts of the world around the player to save memory and maintain performance.
 - **Custom Rendering Pipeline:** A from-scratch `Tessellator` class that builds chunk meshes, handling ambient occlusion and basic lighting.
 - **Physics and Collisions:** A simple and effective physics implementation for player movement and interaction with the world.
 - **Block Interaction:** Place and destroy blocks to shape the world around you.
-- **Cross-Platform Support:** Designed to be built and run on Windows, macOS, and Linux.

 ---